-This paper is organized as follows.
+This paper is organised as follows.
 Section \ref{sec:obs} presents the target selection, observations and data reduction for the MUSE and ancillary datasets used in our analysis.
-Section \ref{sec:building} describes the construction of the spectroscopic catalogs contained in the data release and Sect.~\ref{sec:massmodels} describes the mass models we use to estimate the magnification and source properties.
-We provide an overview of the full spectroscopic catalog and a few science highlights in Sect.~\ref{sec:sources}, and give our conclusions in Sect.~\ref{sec:conclusion}.
+Section \ref{sec:building} describes the construction of the spectroscopic catalogues contained in the data release and Sect.~\ref{sec:massmodels} describes the mass models we use to estimate the magnification and source properties.
+We provide an overview of the full spectroscopic catalogue and a few science highlights in Sect.~\ref{sec:sources}, and give our conclusions in Sect.~\ref{sec:conclusion}.